Search Last Name:

-Lena (Hug) and Soren Ole Sorenson and their first born child, Albert Sorenson Lena Hug (1903-1981)
+Soren Ole Sorenson and Lena Hug Lena Hug (1903-1981)

 Soren Ole Sorenson (1888-1948)